flyingrhinonz/nccm/README.md

 look up ssh-copy-id) or store your password in a password manager and paste it when prompted.

-Does not like window resizing and display will do strange things.
-Upsizing the window usually messes up the screen, while downsizing the window throws an exception.
+Does not like window resizing and exits gracefully displaying an error message.
-If things go wrong, and you're still stuck in the window, exit with ctrl-q or ctrl-c and run it again.
 It's safe to resize the window once connection establishment is in progress or after connected to your server.